-DESKTOP METAL, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Desktop Metal, Inc. in the United States District Court for the District of Massachusetts
+DESKTOP METAL, INC. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Desktop Metal, Inc. in the United States District Court for the District of Massachusetts

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 22, 2022

 NEW YORK, Dec.
-29, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts on behalf of persons and entities that purchased or otherwise acquired Desktop Metal, Inc. (“Desktop Metal” or the “Company”) (: DM) securities between March 15, 2021 and November 15, 2021, inclusive (the “Class Period”).
+31, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts on behalf of persons and entities that purchased or otherwise acquired Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM) securities between March 15, 2021 and November 15, 2021, inclusive (the "Class Period").

 All investors who purchased the shares of Desktop Metal, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.